dostundegil/MvcBlog/README.md

 ## About
 - Includes blog posts about movies, arts, technology, software, etc.
 - Users can leave comment and add their own ratings.
-- There are writer and admin roles
+- There are writer and admin roles.

 ## Used

 - .NET Core 5.0
 - Entity Framework
 - Fluent Validation
-- Identity Framework
 - HTML, CSS